|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On February 28, 1943 took off from Henderson Field on Guadalcanal piloted by Captain Alexander Rae Berry on a night bombing mission against Kahili Airfield and Japanese shipping off southern Bougainville.
-Aboard was radio operator Sgt Donnelly C. Cameron and gunner Cpl Cephas L. Kelly (pronounced 'Sethus').
-This was the first bombing mission by TBF Avengers against Bougainville.
+On February 28, 1943 took off from Henderson Field on Guadalcanal piloted by Captain Alexander Rae Berry with radio operator Sgt Donnelly C. Cameron and gunner Cpl Cephas L. Kelly on a night bombing mission against Kahili Airfield and Japanese shipping off southern Bougainville.
+This was the first bombing mission by TBF Avengers against southern Bougainville.

-Over the target, this Avenger made a dive bombing a Japanese ship and released their bombs.
-The concussion of the bombs tore a hole in the wing and "made the plane bounce like a tennis ball" according to sole survivor Kelly.
+Over the target, this Avenger made a dive bombing a Japanese ship and released their bomb load.
+The concussion of the bombs tore a hole in the wing and "made the plane bounce like a tennis ball" according to Kelly.
 Damaged, this Avenger hit the surface of the sea and flipped over on its back upside down.
-When their Avenger failed to return, the entire crew was officially listed as Missing In Action (MIA).
+When their aircraft failed to return it was officially listed as Missing In Action (MIA).